Xernary/nico-blog/content/about.md

 Hi, I'm Nico.

-I hold a degree in Computer Science, I’m into security research and have a strong passion for cybersecurity.
+I'm a Penetration Tester @ Hacktive Security, I hold a degree in Computer Science and I’m into security research.
 I actively participate in CTF competitions and focus on vulnerability research, reverse engineering, and embedded / IoT devices.
 This blog is where I publish my technical writeups, vulnerability analyses, and research notes.